TitBitTyrant/-Myno-time/README.md

 - Get a formatted time.
 - Get the current in a formatted manner with some cool options.
 - Sets a timer for your.
 With the timer events.
+- Converts seconds to a proper formatted duration.

 # ❔Installation